-Why are you changing the license for MongoDB?
+Why are we changing the license for MongoDB?

 Obviously, this new license helps our business, but it is also important for the MongoDB community.
 MongoDB has invested approximately $300M in R&D over the past decade to offer an open source database for everyone, and with this change MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.

-When is the SSPL going to take effect?
+When is this license going to take effect?

 All MongoDB Community Server patch releases and versions released on or after October 16, 2018 will be subject to this new license, including future patch releases of older versions.

-Is the SSPL based on an OSI-recognized open source license?
+Are you basing the SSPL on an OSI-recognized open source license?

 Yes, we have based the SSPL on the GNU General Public License, version 3, but it is a new license introduced by MongoDB, not the Free Software Foundation.
-We have submitted the SSPL to the OSI for approval and believe that it meets the criteria for open source.
+We have submitted the SSPL to the OSI and we believe it meets the criteria for open source.

-What specifically is different between the GPL and the SSPL and what will it be called?
+What specifically is the difference between the GPL and this new license and what will it be called?